Israel, South Korea agree COVID-19 vaccine swap

 “This is a win-win deal,” Israeli Prime Minister Naftali Bennett said in a statement announcing the deal on Tuesday.
 “Together we will beat the pandemic.”

-A spokeswoman for South Korea’s Health Ministry said on Tuesday she had no comment on the deal, reported first by Israel’s Haaretz newspaper.

-After a world-beating roll-out, Israel has administered both shots to around 55% of its population and seen turnout plateau.
+After a stellar roll-out, Israel has administered both shots to around 55% of its population and seen turnout plateau.

+Korea Disease Control and Prevention Agency (KDCA) Director Jeong Eun-kyeong said the deal will allow South Korea to accelerate its vaccination plans, including providing shots to employees in some sectors that have a high amount of contact with other people.

+Local authorities will decide who gets the vaccines, but she said some possible examples may include street cleaners, delivery workers, and retail employees.

-The South Korean said last week it is hoping to achieve herd immunity earlier than its November target by inoculating at least 70% of its population with a minimum of one vaccine dose, mostly mRNA ones such as Pfizer’s.
+South Korean authorities said last week they are hoping to achieve herd immunity earlier than the current November target by inoculating at least 70% of the population with a minimum of one vaccine dose, mostly mRNA ones such as Pfizer’s.

+Jeong said if the vaccination drive goes according to plan and South Korea finds itself with surplus doses later in the year after sending back the agreed doses to Israel, it too will look to share its stockpile with other countries.

+South Korea has been battling persistent small outbreaks, prompting officials to delay some easing of social distancing rules.
+The KDCA reported 746 more COVID-19 cases as of midnight Monday, raising the country’s total to 161,541, including 2,032 total deaths.

 Reporting by Josh Smith and Dan Williams; Editing by Kim Coghill & Simon Cameron-Moore